Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/03-choose-migration-path/README.md

 ## Azure Virtual Machines

 Migrating from on premises to Azure Virtual Machines is the simplest option for moving customers to the cloud.
-It has the most parity with their current infrastructure on premises with the added features of Azure including vertical and horizontal scaling, availability zones, automated backups and Integration with other Azure services such as [Azure Storage](https://learn.microsoft.com/azure/storage/common/storage-introduction) and [Azure Site Recovery](https://learn.microsoft.com/azure/virtual-machines/overview).
+It has the most parity with infrastructure on premises with the added features of Azure including vertical and horizontal scaling, availability zones, automated backups and Integration with other Azure services such as [Azure Storage](https://learn.microsoft.com/azure/storage/common/storage-introduction) and [Azure Site Recovery](https://learn.microsoft.com/azure/virtual-machines/overview).

+# Additional Migration Options

+## Azure Container Apps
+[Azure Container Apps](https://learn.microsoft.com/azure/container-apps/compare-options#azure-container-apps) are backed by AKS and are ideally suited for microservices running containers.